Alex-Gichau/react-portfolio/README.md

 # About Me

 Hello!
-I'm Alex Gichau, a passionate Software Engineer with a penchant for creativity.
+I'm Alex Gichau, a passionate Software Engineer with a penchant for creativity and an eye for design.

 <hr>
 Welcome to my GitHub repository, where I've crafted a portfolio website that showcases my journey through the realms of coding, graphic design, and animation.
 With a professional background in software engineering and self-taught expertise in graphic design and animation.